mathipadmanaban/mathipadmanaban.github.io/_pages/teaching.md

   </div>

   <h2>Mentorship & Advising</h2>
-  <p><em>I am committed to mentoring students from diverse backgrounds, particularly supporting women and underrepresented minorities in computing and engineering.
-As an instructor and mentor with Women of Color Code and The Carpentries, I have worked with many students to develop their computational skills and research capabilities.</em></p>
+  <p>Instructor and mentor with Women of Color Code and The Carpentries, supporting students from diverse backgrounds in computing and engineering.</p>
 </div>